High Cholesterol Diseases: What are the Types and How to Manage Them?

 Cholesterol helps build healthy cells in the body, but too much of it can be harmful.
-A high level of cholesterol builds up fatty deposits called plaque in the arteries.
+A high cholesterol level builds up fatty deposits called plaque in the arteries.
 It narrows the area available for the blood to travel through the blood vessels.
 This eventually increases pressure on your cardiac muscles.
 In some cases, a part of the fatty plaque can break off and form a clot.
 As a result, your artery gets blocked.
-This can weaken artery walls causing a stroke, heart attack, and more.
+This can weaken artery walls causing a stroke, heart attack, and more, which results in many high cholesterol diseases.

 Cholesterol related diseases can be quite taxing on the body.
-It is important to manage high cholesterol health risks before they develop further.
-Read on to learn about the risks of high cholesterol and get tips on high cholesterol management.
+It is important to manage the cholesterol level to reduce the health risks before they develop further.
+Read on to learn about the risks of high cholesterol diseases, their causes, and how to manage it.

 LDL (low density lipoprotein) cholesterol is called bad cholesterol.
 It is not easily removed and gets deposited in your arteries.
-Here, it builds up as plaque and hardens blood vessels.
+It builds up as plaque and hardens blood vessels.
 This is called atherosclerosis, which increases risks of high cholesterol.

 The Mediterranean Diet is a great option for getting balanced nutrition and taking care of heart health.
 People living in and around the Mediterranean Sea have lower instances of coronary disease or cancer as compared to the general populace .
 This is likely due to a rich, varied diet with many antioxidants.